 To avoid the risk of digestive problems or allergies, many dog owners do without grain in their four-legged dog's food altogether.
 In fact, the necessary nutrients and dietary fiber can be found in potatoes, sweet potatoes, pumpkin or other vegetables.
 Therefore, a grain-free diet can provide all the essential nutrients for your four-legged dog.
 As long as your dog's individual needs are taken into account.

 The intestinal tract of dogs is quite short compared to humans.
 This can make unprocessed carbohydrates in the form of grain difficult to digest.
 In contrast to wolves, domesticated dogs already have amylases in their genetic make-up.
 That is, there can be too many enzymes that facilitate the digestion and transformation of unprocessed grain, and nutrients cannot be absorbed.

 When is Grain Free Food Recommended?

-Grain free food is recommended especially for dogs with a sensitive stomach.
+Grain-free food is recommended especially for dogs with sensitive stomachs.
 Dogs with constant digestive problems or who tend to have diarrhea or constipation, can benefit from grain free food.
-Dogs with a high likelihood of developing allergies are also safer with cereal free food.
+Dogs with a high likelihood of developing allergies are also safer with cereal-free food.
 Certain cereal components such as wheat or maize can cause allergic skin reactions in sensitive dogs.
 These reactions can be itching, especially on the paws, ears and armpits.